-Lawsuit alleges off-duty Minneapolis police officer patronizing bar assaulted man, causing brain injury
+Lawsuit alleges off-duty Minneapolis police officer assaulted man at bar

 “I’m familiar with the incident and I think he will prevail in the lawsuit,” Kroll said of the officer, who he said was asked by bar employees to help remove an unruly patron.
 “I’m confident that this will either settle or they won’t get any money.”

+The bar’s owner, Troy Olson, said that he had been advised by attorneys not to discuss specifics of the case, but called the allegations baseless.

+“I feel that nothing was done wrong by the officer and the 1029 Bar,” he said Wednesday.
+“This whole thing is just blowing out of proportion, I mean, it’s blowing way out of proportion, it’s crazy.”

-The suit echoes many of the allegations from a legal challenge against the department that was brought by the family of Justine Ruszczyk Damond.
-That lawsuit, which the city settled out of court for $20 million, alleged that the Australian woman's shooting death by a former officer pointed to larger, systemic issues within the state's largest police force, such as a failure to screen new officers adequately.
+The suit echoes many of the allegations in a legal challenge against the department that was brought by the family of Justine Ruszczyk Damond.
+That lawsuit, which the city settled out of court for $20 million, alleged that the Australian woman’s shooting death by a former officer pointed to larger, systemic issues within the state’s largest police force, such as a failure to adequately screen new officers.

-Council Member Linea Palmisano said that police Chief Medaria Arradondo has made it clear that he expects officers to follow the department's code of conduct even when they're off-the-clock and out of uniform.
-She declined to comment on the pending lawsuit, but said that officer conduct might be covered in an upcoming city audit of off-duty police work.
+Council Member Linea Palmisano said that Police Chief Medaria Arradondo has made it clear that he expects officers to follow the department’s code of conduct even when they’re off the clock and out of uniform.
+She declined to comment on the pending lawsuit but said that officer conduct while working private security jobs might be covered in an upcoming city audit of off-duty police work.

-"In some ways off-duty work can be a community multiplier — it also can be very confusing as to who police are working for and how they do that work," said Palmisano, who sits on the public safety committee.

 The lawsuit argues that Toles was acting “under the color of law,” underscored by the fact that he announced himself as a police officer before the assault, and that he later retained a union-recommended attorney.

-"No person should ever be assaulted by a police officer, especially with deadly force, for no apparent reason," said Magarian, the attorney.
+“No person should ever be assaulted by a police officer, especially with deadly force, for no apparent reason,” said Magarian.